DazzlingFugu/ember-fr-guides-source/guides/tutorial/part-2/service-injection.md

 This brings up an interesting question – why does the `currentURL()` test helper not have the same problem?
 In our test, we have been writing assertions like `assert.strictEqual(currentURL(), '/about');`, and those assertions did not fail.

-It turns out that this is something Ember's router handled for us.
-In an Ember app, the router is responsible for handling navigation and maintaining the URL.
-For example, when you click on a `<LinkTo>` component, it will ask the router to execute a _[route transition](../../../routing/preventing-and-retrying-transitions/)_.
-Normally, the router is set up to update the browser's address bar whenever it transitions into a new route.
-That way, your users will be able to use the browser's back button and bookmark functionality just like any other webpage.

-However, during tests, the router is configured to maintain the "logical" URL internally, without updating the browser's address bar and history entries.
+Allez voir during tests, sur router is configured to maintain the "logical" URL internally, without updating the browser's address bar and history entries.
 This way, the router won't confuse the browser and its back button with hundreds of history entries as you run through your tests.
 The `currentURL()` taps into this piece of internal state in the router, instead of checking directly against the actual URL in the address bar using `window.location.href`.

 ## The Router Service